• Skip to primary navigation

 • I use large eggs for this recipe.
 If you use smaller or larger eggs you may need to adjust the cooking times.

-• Feel free to cook as many or as few eggs as you like – just be sure to adjust the amount of salt according to the number of eggs you are using – the proper ratio is 1/2 teaspoon of salt per egg – also be sure you use a big enough bowl if you decide to cook more eggs.
+• You can cook as many or as few eggs as you like – just be sure to adjust the amount of salt according to the number of eggs you are using – the proper ratio is 1/2 teaspoon of salt per egg - also be sure you use a big enough bowl if you decide to cook more eggs.

-Can you make hard boiled eggs in microwave without water?
+Can you make hard boiled eggs in a microwave without water?

 You cannot make hard boiled eggs in a microwave without water.
 The eggs will explode in the microwave if you try to cook them without water.